ProjectHuddle/ph-child/readme.txt

 == Changelog ==

+= 1.0.16 =
+* Fix issue with author not applying in white label options.

 = 1.0.15 =
 * Make sure widget only loads once per page in case of duplicate wp_footer calls.